pnp/PnP/Samples/Provisioning.Cloud.Async/readme.md

 # Provisioning.Cloud.Async #

 ### Summary ###
-This sample shows how branding elements like master pages, page layouts, images and CSS files can be uploaded, published and approved using CSOM.
-The sample also shows how to change master page for a site.
+Demonstrates how to create site collections in Office 365/SharePoint asynchronously.
+Requests are saved in a list within the SharePoint App Web.
+The console application included in this samples is deployed to Azure or an on-premises & scheduled.

-### Walkthrough Video ###
+### Walk-through Video ###
 Visit the video on Channel 9 - [http://channel9.msdn.com/Blogs/Office-365-Dev/Asynchronious-site-collection-creation-for-cloud-Office-365-Developer-Patterns-and-Practices](http://channel9.msdn.com/Blogs/Office-365-Dev/Asynchronious-site-collection-creation-for-cloud-Office-365-Developer-Patterns-and-Practices)

 ![](http://i.imgur.com/BEm4VQh.png)